Should You Carpet Your Basement Floor? 7 Questions to Ask

 What Carpet Best Fights Moisture?

 Certain carpet materials are better than others when it comes to areas of moisture.
-Olefin face fiber carpet is an excellent option because the fiber resists damaging cleaning chemicals and dries quickly.
-Olefin basement carpet also resists mold.
+Olefin face fiber carpet is an excellent option for basement carpet because it resists mold, and the fiber resists damaging cleaning chemicals and dries quickly.
 This carpet may not be as pleasing to the eye and touch as other carpets; however, Olefin is cheaper to produce than most basement carpet recommendations, and it should be a cost-effective solution to your damp basement.